4 Simple Steps in the Denture Process

-- At this next visit wax models are placed in the mouth to establish where your teeth meet and register your bite and orientation for the teeth.
-We work with you to select the size, shape and shade of the teeth for your new denture.
+- At this visit wax models are placed in the mouth to establish where your teeth meet.
+We also register your bite and orientation for the teeth on your new denture.
+Our team will help you to select the size, shape and shade of the teeth for your new denture.

 - We may also take secondary moulds/impressions with the custom trays

-- The impressions and wax models are then sent to our in-house lab so they can create a mockup of your denture, for Step 3 of the process.
+- The impressions and wax models are then sent to our in-house lab so they can create a mockup of your denture.
+Then you will move to Step 3 of the process.

 Step 3: Try-In